Juvenal

 Juvenal wrote at least 16 poems in the verse form dactylic hexameter.
 These poems cover a range of Roman topics.
 This follows Lucilius—the originator of the Roman satire genre, and it fits within a poetic tradition that also includes Horace and Persius.
 The Satires are a vital source for the study of ancient Rome from a number of perspectives, although their comic mode of expression makes it problematic to accept the content as strictly factual.
 At first glance the Satires could be read as a critique of Rome.
-That critique may have ensured their preservation by the Christian monastic scriptoria although the majority of ancient texts did not survive.

 Life

 Details of the author's life cannot be reconstructed definitively.
 The Vita Iuvenalis (Life of Juvenal), a biography of the author that became associated with his manuscripts no later than the tenth century, is little more than an extrapolation from the Satires.

 Traditional biographies, including the Vita Iuvenalis, give us the writer's full name and also tell us that he was either the son, or adopted son, of a rich freedman.
-He is supposed to have been a pupil of Quintilian, and to have practised rhetoric until he was middle-aged, both as amusement and for legal purposes.
-The Satires do make frequent and accurate references to the operation of the Roman legal system.
-His career as a satirist is supposed to have begun at a fairly late stage in his life.
+He is supposed to have been a pupil of Quintilian, and to have practiced rhetoric until he was middle-aged, both as amusement and for legal purposes.
+The Satires do make frequent and accurate references to the operation of the Roman legal system, which adds credit to him having studied law.
+His career as a satirist is supposed to have begun at a fairly late stage in his life, possibly by a lack of income in his study of law.
+The Vita Iuvenalis also states that he was incredibly poor, which is further reinforced by Martial calling him 'a poor dependent cadging from rich men'.

-Biographies agree in giving his birthplace as the Volscian town of Aquinum and also, in allotting to his life a period of exile, which supposedly was due to his insulting an actor who had high levels of court influence.
+Biographies agree in giving his birthplace as the Volscian town of Aquinum and in allotting to his life a period of exile, which supposedly was due to his insulting an actor who had high levels of court influence – possibly the actor Paris, whom he slandered in his 7th Satire.
 The emperor who banished him was Trajan or Domitian.
 A preponderance of the biographies place his exile in Egypt, with the exception of one that opts for Scotland.